Doodl0/NES-Remix-Rom-Extractor/README.md

 # NES Remix Rom Extractor
-A simple Python script to extract the roms from NES Remix and NES Remix 2 The script just removes the header and footer of the rom to make them playable.
+A simple Python script to extract the roms from NES Remix and NES Remix 2 The script just removes the custom header and footer of the rom to make them playable, then adds an NES 2.0 header if the database file is added
 I have only tested this on the European versions and I have not tested NES Remix Pack.
 If you have tested this on other versions, please let me know.

 # Usage
-Simply place the Python file in #\content\emu\rom (# being the directory to your dump of the game, e.g. "mlc01\usr\title\00050000\10146100").
+Simply place any of the 3 Python files in #\content\emu\rom (# being the directory to your dump of the game, e.g. "mlc01\usr\title\00050000\10146100").
 Then run the file with Python, and a folder called "roms" should be generated, with the fixed roms inside.

-If you are using an emulator that requires iNES headers, you will need a tool to add them.
-I would recommend you use <a href="https://github.com/Kitrinx/NES_Header_Repair">NES Header Repair by Kitrinx<a>.
-For this specific tool, you will need to download <a href="https://forums.nesdev.org/viewtopic.php?f=3&t=19940">this database<a>, which is also linked in the repo, and the nes_header_repair.py file from the repo.
-Place them in the same folder as the NES Remix Rom Extractor file.
-You will need to open up nes_header_repair.py file in a text editor or IDE, and scroll to line 19.
-You should see `TRIAL_RUN = 1`.
-Just change the 1 to a 0, save the file and close it.
-Then run it in Python and all the .nes roms should have headers added.
+If you are using an emulator that requires iNES headers, you will need to download <a href="https://forums.nesdev.org/viewtopic.php?f=3&t=19940">this database<a>.
+Place it in the same folder as the Python file and run it in Python and all the .nes roms should have headers added.

 # Roms
 ## Note: